A Week in Corfu: Sun, Olive Trees, and the Beach Nobody Tells You About

 Pack a light rain jacket.
 Corfu is the greenest Greek island because it rains — even in shoulder months, brief showers happen

 Corfu isn't Santorini.
 It doesn't photograph as dramatically.
-But it eats better (€12 for a taverna dinner that would cost €30 on Santorini), swims better (more beaches, cleaner water, fewer crowds), and feels more like an actual place where people live rather than a backdrop for vacation photos.
+But it eats better (€12 for a taverna dinner that would cost €30 on Santorini), swims better (more beaches, cleaner water, fewer crowds), and feels more like an actual place where people live than a backdrop for vacation photos.

 That's Corfu.